catherinestirk97/trillo-website/README.md

 - Using justify-content and align-items as an easy way to center items
 - Using nested flex-containers to get the desired design
 - Effectively using SVG icons for design

+The live link for the project can be found here: https://catherinestirk97.github.io/trillo-website/